Quantifying Harm: Causal Models and Actual Causality

 A causal formula $\psi$ is true or false in a setting.
 We write $(M,\vec{u}) \models \psi$ if the causal formula $\psi$ is true in the setting $(M,\vec{u})$.
 The $\models$ relation is defined inductively. $(M,\vec{u}) \models X = x$ if the variable $X$ has value $x$ in the unique (since we are dealing with acyclic models) solution to the equations in $M$ in context $\vec{u}$ (that is, the unique vector of values for the exogenous variables that simultaneously satisfies all equations in $M$ with the variables in $\U$ set to $\vec{u}$).
 Finally, $(M,\vec{u}) \models [\vec{Y} \gets \vec{y}]\varphi$ if $(M_{\vec{Y} = \vec{y}},\vec{u}) \models \varphi$, where $M_{\vec{Y}\gets \vec{y}}$ is the causal model that is identical to $M$, except that the equations for variables in $\vec{Y}$ in $\F$ are replaced by $Y = y$ for each $Y \in \vec{Y}$ and its corresponding value $y \in \vec{y}$.

 A standard use of causal models is to define \emph{actual causation}: that is, what it means for some particular event that occurred to cause another particular event.
 There have been a number of definitions of actual causation given for acyclic models (e.g., \cite{beckers21c,GW07,Hall07,HP01b,Hal48,hitchcock:99,Hitchcock07,Weslake11,Woodward03}).
 Although most of what we say in the remainder of the paper applies without change to other definitions of actual causality in causal models, for definiteness, we focus here on what \cite{Hal48} calls the \emph{modified} Halpern-Pearl definition, which we briefly review.
-(We refer the reader to \cite{Hal48} for more intuition and motivation.)
+(See \cite{Hal48} for more intuition and motivation.)

 The events that can be causes are arbitrary conjunctions of primitive events (formulas of the form $X=x$); the events that can be caused are arbitrary Boolean combinations of primitive events.
-To relate the definition of causality to the (contrastive) definition of harm, we find it useful to give a contrastive variant of the definition of actual causality; rather than defining what it means for $\vec{X}=\vec{x}$ to be an (actual) cause of $\phi$, we define what it means for $\vec{X}=\vec{x}$ \emph{rather than $\vec{X} = \vec{x}'$} to be a cause of $\phi$ rather than $\phi'$.
+To relate the definition of causality to the (contrastive) definition of harm, we find it useful to give a contrastive variant of the definition of actual causality; moreover, we are interested only in whether $\vec{X} = \vec{x}$ causes an outcome $O=o$.
+Thus, rather than defining what it means for $\vec{X}=\vec{x}$ to be an (actual) cause of an arbitrary formula $\phi$, we restrict ourselves to defining what it means for $\vec{X}=\vec{x}$ \emph{rather than $\vec{X} = \vec{x}'$} to be a cause of $O=o$ rather than $O=o'$.